 To be eligible, the English major must have completed 12 credit hours in English at the 200-level or above, including L202 or L260, must be in good academic standing, and must have the approval of the Director of Undergraduate Studies in English.
 Credit for Y398 is arranged only in advance of the internship activity.
 An application for credit requires a description of the internship activity submitted by the employer and identification of the person responsible for supervising the activity.
 The grade is awarded only after receipt of an evaluation form completed by the internship supervisor and an internship report prepared by the student.

-Teaching internships provide opportunities to participate in planning a course and lecturing or leading classroom discussion.
-They involve approaching a faculty member the student knows and making a proposal, typically in a course the student has already taken with that instructor.
+The on-campus editorial internships are awarded competitively.
+English majors are notified of specific opportunities in advance of the deadline for each competition, and must submit a letter of application and supporting materials for each internship in which they are interested.
+The teaching internships, which provide opportunities to participate in planning a course and lecturing or leading classroom discussion, involve approaching a faculty member the student knows and making a proposal, typically - though not necessairly - in a course the student has already taken with that instructor.

 Credit for on-campus internships